cptemre/react-project-no-1-gaming-library/README.md

 ### 8. App.js

 Includes all CSS file imports.
-Sets the local storage data to state.
+Sets the local storage data to state and local storage.
 Dynamically routes to all pages.

 ### 9. gamesList.json